New York City is having an Italian moment — and it’s not of the red-sauce variety.

 With The Sosta, LaRaia wanted to introduce pastas, like the pumpkin-shaped zucca and rigatoni-esque paccheri, to a new audience, at prices that can keep people coming back multiple times a week.

 The chef is in good company.
-Here’s a look at the city's new crop of casual pasta places:
+Here’s a look at the city's new crop of casual pasta places, in honor of National Pasta Day:

 If you're looking for a quick meal, go to...

 Just like its more upscale sister spot Allora, Elio’s will offer a 30-foot-long single strand spaghetto.
-The new concept, slated to open Sept.
-20, will be more casual, with prices ranging from $9-$16 and meals served fast for the downtown work crowd.
+The new concept, "coming soon" according to its website, will be more casual, with prices ranging from $9-$16 and meals served fast for the downtown work crowd.
 Pasta dishes will include lobster and cheese conchiglie and, of course, that monster spaghetto, here served in a light vodka sauce instead of a ragu like at Allora.
 20 Maiden Lane, eliosnyc.com

 Former Del Posto executive chef Mark Ladner branches out into the fast-casual scene with this grab-and-go concept.
 Dishes will range from $6 to $8 at the eatery, which is slated to open in Greenwich Village in October.
 A highlight will surely include the breaded, deep-fried “lasagna bar.”
 510 Sixth Ave., pastaflyer.com